jtomori/vex_tutorial/README.md

 // by casting to float, we can do float division, which is more helpful in our case color = float(myPt) / (float)maxPts; // for variables both syntaxes are valid
+//color = float(myPt) / maxPts; // it is also valid as the other variable (does not matter which one) will be upcasted to float

 // dividing integer by integer produces integer, it is not what we need
 //color = myPt / maxPts;